classpro/userstamp/README.md

 Overview
 --------

-The Userstamp Plugin extends [ActiveRecord::Base](http://api.rubyonrails.org/classes/ActiveRecord/Base.html) to add automatic updating of 'creator', 'updater', and 'deleter' attributes.
+The Userstamp Plugin extends [ActiveRecord::Base](http://api.rubyonrails.org/classes/ActiveRecord/Base.html) to add automatic updating of 'maker', 'modifier', and 'deleter' attributes.
 It is based loosely on the [ActiveRecord::Timestamp](http://api.rubyonrails.org/classes/ActiveRecord/Timestamp.html) module.

 Two class methods (`model_stamper` and `stampable`) are implemented in this plugin.
 The `model_stamper` method is used in models that are responsible for creating, updating, or